WilliamJudge94/sxdm/docs/intro.rst

 Tests
 -----

-The easiest way to run unit-tests is with pytest:
+The easiest way to run unit-tests is with python tester from the command line:

 .. code:: bash